-The Company generally grants equity awards in the form of restricted shares, instead of share options, and expects to continue to do so in the future.
-This practice was adopted in part because it aligned the Company with its peers, and in part because restricted shares result in equity ownership by the named executive officer, thereby aligning the executives' interest with the Company's other shareholders, instead of simply giving the executives an interest in share price appreciation, which is the effect of the granting of share options.
+The Company generally grants equity awards to the named executive officers in the form of restricted shares, instead of share options, and expects to continue to do so in the future.
+This practice was adopted in part because it aligned the Company with its peers, and in part because restricted shares result in equity ownership by the named executive officer, thereby aligning the executives' interest with the Company's other shareholders, instead of simply giving the executives an interest in share price appreciation, which may result from granting of share options.